cpondoc/lebot/README.md

 conda activate discord_bot
 ```

+Next, set up your `.env` file using the `.example.env` file.
 Finally, start the bot by running:
 ```sh
 python3 bot.py
 ```